Bitbloq/wasmGL/README.md

-# OpenGL library from CSG 3D scenarios editing
+# OpenGL library for CSG 3D scenarios editing

 This repository aims to build a library that allows creating 3D scenarios based on Constructive Solid Geometry (CSG).